Does a Digital-First Debt Collection Strategy Mean Digital-Only?

 But if you take a look at customer service performance measures, you will often find that the most digitally advanced companies are also good at answering customer calls quickly.
 It’s a win-win for them.

 They attract digital enthusiasts, but they also serve all customers more quickly, and these two factors are connected.

 So, what are these companies doing right that enables them to serve both digital and non-digital customers so effectively?

 The answer is they make it easy.

-It’s often wrongly assumed that modern interfaces are offputting to customers with low digital skills or low digital confidence levels but this isn’t borne out by engagement results.
+It’s often assumed that modern interfaces are detrimental to customers with low digital skills or confidence levels, but this isn’t borne out by engagement results.

-I concluded that one actionable aspect of the digital exclusion dilemma is to ensure your digital offering is fit for purpose and that means fit for all customers, not just the digital natives.
-By extending digital engagement, organisations can choose how to allocate the newly freed-up resources.
-This could be extra advisors manning the phones to improve first-time resolution for non-digital customers, or it could be extending help to customers who have affordability issues or are in vulnerable circumstances.
+One actionable aspect of the digital exclusion dilemma is to ensure your digital offering is fit for purpose, and that means fit for all customers, not just the digital natives.

 The end result will be cost-effective digital engagement for those who want it and, as a direct result, more resources available to improve first-time resolution for non-digital customers or to expand specialist support.

 The knock-on effect of digital transformation can, perhaps surprisingly, be to improve services for that relatively small but important group of customers who currently do not have the means, inclination or skills to engage.

 This makes digital transformation a good investment, both financially – automating a wide range of routine but time-consuming tasks – and as a direct consequence, freeing up capacity and resources for those who still like to hear a human voice.
 Win-win.